lab11/gateway/notes/gateway-data-format.md

 the application logic to handle device packets from all understood devices.
 While clumsy, it is certainly clear how to implement this.

+The problem of course is that each application would have to handle each possible device that it wants to work with.
+A power metering application would have to handle both PowerBlade and Oort, and then wouldn't work with new device X that comes out next year...

 ### Method 4: Make something between the gateway and application do it